For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 8. Buy through cashback websites

-Both TopCashback and Quidco offer cashback for purchases made on ASOS.
+Both TopCashback and Quidco offer cashback for ASOS purchases.
 Both usually offer between 1% and 15% cashback.
 The rates often change so it's best to check before making an order.

 It's essentially free money every time you buy something on ASOS.

-Are you more of a vintage lover and less of a high-street shopper?
+Do you prefer vintage and independent labels to high-street brands?
 Then ASOS Marketplace is the one for you.

-ASOS Marketplace is home to over 1,000 'boutiques' run by independent brands selling pre-owned and reworked vintage clothing.
-Think of it as a very chic online charity shop.
+It's home to over 800 'boutiques' run by independent brands selling new and vintage clothing.

 Under 'Clothing' (for both the women's and men's sections), there's a red 'Clearance' button which takes you to discounted clothes and accessories.

-Clearance items are in their final 30 days of shelf-life and have been reduced by 50% or 70%.
-This section seems to be particularly good for vintage women's Levi's jeans and high-waisted shorts, as well as retro tops for men.
+Clearance items are usually reduced by 50% or 70%.
+This section seems to be particularly good for vintage women's Levi's jeans and jackets, as well as retro tops for men.

 Accessories and shoes are also included in this section.
-Score!
+Ideal!

 10. Check how much the original price is